What are Signs and Symptoms of Gastritis?

 Symptoms of gastritis do not always correspond to the extent of physical changes in the lining of the stomach.

-Severe gastritis may be present when the stomach is viewed without symptoms being present.
+- Severe gastritis may be present when the stomach is viewed without any symptoms being present.

-In people who have gastritis symptoms, pain or discomfort in the upper abdomen is the most common
+In people who have gastritis symptoms, pain or discomfort in the upper abdomen are the most common symptoms.

 Other symptoms of gastritis include the following:

 - Belching: Belching usually either does not relieve the pain or relieves it only briefly.

 - Nausea and vomiting: The vomit may be clear, green or yellow, blood-streaked, or completely bloody, depending on the severity of the stomach inflammation.

 - Feeling of fullness or burning in the upper part of the belly